 Cryptocurrencies are among the most volatile assets you can invest in.
+You can tell by taking a single glance at its price history.
 This being said, when compared to other cryptocurrencies, Bitcoin is much less volatile than almost any other crypto.
 On average, Bitcoin has appreciated about 200% year-over-year since its inception, making it among the best investments you could have made in the last decade.
 Every time it crashes, its detractors claim that Bitcoin won't go back up.
 And yet, after every crash, it has eventually reached its all-time highs again and surpassed them.

 At the end of 2020, Bitcoin entered another bull market, alongside the rest of the cryptocurrency industry.
 With institutional investors like Tesla, PayPal and Microstrategy adding the asset to their balance sheet, the digital asset has gained more legitimacy.
 Other major companies like Robinhood, Webull, and Cashapp have given it further legitimacy by offering Bitcoin trading on their platforms.